EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 In some instances, it may be useful to compose all of a channel's signals going in the same direction (downstream or upstream) together around operations that do not care about the actual content of their operands' data buses (e.g., all data operands of merge-like and branch-like operations).
 This would allow us to expose to certain operations "regular" dataflow channels without extra signals; their *exposed data buses* would in fact be constituted of the *actual data buses* plus all extra downstream signals.
 Just before lowering to HW and then RTL (after applying all Handshake-level transformations and optimizations to the IR), we could run a signal-composition pass that would apply this transformation around specific dataflow components in order to make our backend's life easier.

-Re-considering the last example with extra signals from the [IR complexity](#ir-complexity) subsection above, we could make our current generic mux implementation work with the new type system without modifications to the RTL.
+Considering again the last example with extra signals from the [IR complexity](#ir-complexity) subsection above, we could make our current generic mux implementation work with the new type system without modifications to the RTL.

 ```mlir
 %index = ... : channel<i1>